 Evidence from the Simple Words of Jesus

-When Christ began to teach his disciples about the end of the age and his return, he did so in a series of parables or symbolic stories.
+When Jesus began to teach his Disciples about the End of the Age and his Return, he did so in a series of parables or symbolic stories.
 Several of these from the Gospel of Matthew can be seen to directly relate to some of the main characteristics of the rapture.
 It is from Christ’s predictions that we can begin to see how clear the characteristics and timing of the rapture are revealed in the Bible.

 The Tares and the Wheat

 One of the most well-known of these parables is the story of the tares and wheat.
-Many people are familiar with this lesson, but they probably don’t realize that it establishes a very important point with regard to the gathering together of believers at the end.
+Many people are familiar with this lesson, but they probably don’t realize that it establishes a very important of Christ’s predictions with regard to the gathering together of believers at the end.